Hosted at the JFK Hyannis Museum in the Scudder Family Center for Civic Engagement.

-Hosted at the JFK Hyannis Museum in the Scudder Family Center for Civic Engagement.

 Hosted at the JFK Hyannis Museum in the Scudder Family Center for Civic Engagement and Via Zoom.
 Virtual attendees will be emailed 24 hours prior to the event and receive coffee and a small gift by mail.

+Proof of vaccination status and masks will be required (unless actively eating & drinking).
 Event fee includes entrance to special exhibit galleries featuring the RFK: Ripple of Hope exhibit and the JFK @100 Legacy Exhibit.